 “It’s relaxing.” another said.

 I’ll save you from the 8 minute video of me working on one extension that ended up taking far longer than 8 minutes.
 The internet quotes 20 minutes for removing tape-in extensions.
 Clearly the coconut oil wasn’t working.
 I reached for the glue remover.
-The problem wasn’t getting the hair extensions out, they came out with ease, but the strip of glue was left behind and matted to my hair.
+The problem wasn’t getting the hair extensions out, they came out with ease, it was the strip of glue matted to my hair.
 It was nearly impossible to get the tangled matted glue out of my hair.
 My husband and I worked with oil, glue remover and a fine toothed comb for four and a half hours until the glue was finally removed.
 I lost a lot of hair in the process.

 “Oh it’s so easy, I sit in front of the tv and massage them out.”
 Picture me rolling my eyes.